AI Use Cases/Software

 Revenue & Operational Impact

 This fragmentation has real business cost.
-Sales forecasts miss by 15-25% because pipeline hygiene issues in Salesforce aren't caught until month-end close.
-P1 incidents that could have been prevented by rolling back a deployment go undetected for hours, extending MTTR by 40-60% and triggering SLA penalties that erode NRR.
-Infrastructure cost overruns accumulate unnoticed until AWS bills spike 30-40% mid-quarter, forcing reactive cost-cutting that disrupts product roadmap execution.
+Sales forecasts miss because pipeline hygiene issues in Salesforce aren't caught until month-end close.
+P1 incidents that could have been prevented by rolling back a deployment go undetected for hours, stretching MTTR and triggering SLA penalties that erode NRR.
+Infrastructure cost overruns accumulate unnoticed until the AWS bill spikes mid-quarter, forcing reactive cost-cutting that disrupts product roadmap execution.
 Churn analysis arrives too late to save accounts, and GTM motions aren't adjusted until pipeline velocity has already declined.

 Why Generic Tools Fail